Identification in Multiple Treatment Models under Discrete Variation: Introduction

 \section{Introduction}

 In the analysis of treatment effects using instrumental variables, a threshold crossing selection model with a single dimension of unobserved heterogeneity underlies the predominant framework in the literature \citep{imbens/angrist:94, heckman/vytlacil:05, vytlacil:02}.
-Designed for the canonical binary treatment setup, it takes individuals to be choosing solely between two treatments.
-In many scenarios, individuals, however, often choose between multiple treatments.
+Designed for the canonical binary treatment setup, it presumes that individuals choose between only two treatments.
+In many scenarios, however, individuals choose between multiple treatments.
 Such cases naturally give rise to selection models with multiple dimensions of unobserved heterogeneity \citep{heckman/etal:06,heckman/etal:08,lee/salanie:18}.

 In this paper, we develop a method to learn about treatment effects in multiple treatment setups under a general class of selection models with multidimensional unobserved heterogeneity.
 Specifically, we consider the class of multidimensional threshold crossing models from \cite{lee/salanie:18}.
-As highlighted in Section \ref{sec:selection}, this class nests the standard binary treatment model, while allowing for a number of additional empirically relevant models from the literature that exhibit multidimensional unobserved heterogeneity such as those with multinomial or sequential choices, or double-hurdles.
+As highlighted in Section \ref{sec:selection}, this class nests the standard binary treatment model and also covers many empirically relevant settings with multidimensional unobserved heterogeneity, including multinomial, sequential, multi-stage, and double-hurdle choice models.

 In this class of models, our objective is to show how to learn about various treatment effects that can be written as weighted averages of the marginal treatment response functions (MTRs) \citep{heckman/vytlacil:99,heckman/vytlacil:05,mogstad/etal:18}, which capture the mean potential outcomes conditional on the unobserved heterogeneity governing the selection model.
-As in the standard binary treatment case, such parameters continue to provide a unifying framework to express a number of parameters of interest such as average treatment effects and versions of them that condition on some target subgroup such as those affected by a policy change of interest.
+As in the standard binary treatment case, MTRs provide a unified framework to express a number of parameters of interest such as the average treatment effect as well as other averages that target policy relevant subgroups.